• Skip to primary navigation

 Biscoff mug cake ingredients.

-Biscoff Spread - use the smooth spread in this recipe.
+Biscoff Spread - use smooth biscoff spread in this recipe.

 Flour - white plain flour.